 We use assessment as a key part of our approach to inform the next steps for pupils and to monitor the wider impact of our curriculum.
-Achievement of key concepts and skills are tracked three times a year using our assessment system, known as Solar.
+Achievement of key concepts and skills are tracked regularly throughout the academic a year using our assessment system, known as Solar.